YaronL16/Hafifon/12.Kubernetes/README.md

   - How StatefulSets create and scale stateful pods?
 Explain about the ordinal index
   - How StatefulSets manage volumes?
   - How StatefulSets handle failures?
+  - Why are headless services useful when using StatefulSets?

 **K8s internals**
   - What components make up the control plane and what each of them does?